Meet the Core Programme Team

 Dr Rebecca Sutton

-Dr Rebecca Sutton is a Leverhulme Trust Early Career Fellow at the University of Edinburgh Law School, where she teaches human rights and conflict resolution subjects at the graduate level, and an Associate of the Political Settlements Research Programme.
+Dr Rebecca Sutton is a Leverhulme Trust Early Career Fellow at the University of Edinburgh Law School, where she teaches human rights and conflict resolution subjects at the graduate level, and an Associate of the Peace and Conflict Resolution Evidence Platform (PeaceRep).
 Rebecca has previously been a Visiting Fellow at the Oxford Institute for Ethics, Law and Armed Conflict, a Post-Doctoral Researcher at the Faculty of Law at McGill University, a Kathleen Fitzpatrick Fellow at Melbourne Law School, a SSHRC Fellow, and a Pierre Elliot Trudeau Foundation Fellow.
 Rebecca is a licensed Barrister and Solicitor in Canada, having been called to the Ontario Bar in 2014.

 Professor Michael Semple